MicDMar/Koloni-Locker-Documentation/API/Query Routes/get_all_lockers.md

-# Unlock Locker
+# Get All Lockers

-Send an unlock request for a specific locker.
+See all stored information for all of the lockers you own.
 You are only allowed to unlock a locker this way if you own it and it is set to the proper mode.

 **URL** : `/api/v1/get_all_lockers`